asdurso/How-to-Create-Circular-Graphs-in-R/README.md

 ## Set up

-First, we will set up our workspace by loaded any packages, data, and functions we will use.
+First, we will set up our workspace by loading any packages, data, and functions we will use.

 ### Load packages

-Typically, it is advised to load `tidyverse` last, because I want to use the defaults associated with `tidyverse`.
+Typically, it is advised to load `tidyverse` last, because we usually want to use the defaults associated with `tidyverse`.
 However, in the case that there are incompatibilities with `circlize`, I suggest loading `circlize` last.

 ```{r}
 library(broom)